 After the two paths merge you descend through a wooded area and cross a stream on a substantial footbridge with handrails.
 Continue up the other side of the valley, initially on a corduroy road8 and then on a broad tree-lined path between fields, still climbing.
 At the end of this attractive path turn right through a fieldgate (or cross a stile) onto a broad grassy path between fences.

 At the end go through a side gate to continue along a tarmac driveway.
 In 200m it swerves left and right towards a house, with a choice of paths ahead.
-The waymarkers currently direct you through a metal kissing gate and along the top of a grassy bank, but the path going straight ahead at the first bend appears to be a well-used alternative route.
+The waymarkers currently direct you through a metal kissing gate and along the top of a grassy bank in full view of the house, but a new path going straight ahead at the first bend is a less intrusive alternative route.

 Shortly after the two routes rejoin, go through a wooden gate in the fence on your left and out onto Blackberry Road.
 Turn right onto the road, which soon comes to a Y-junction.
 Fork left off the main road onto a short link road leading to Blackberry Lane.
 Cross this road carefully (it has faster traffic than you might expect) and go through a gap in the trees opposite onto Lingfield Park Golf Course.